Stratfield Historic District: Description and history

-The Stratfield area is located on Bridgeport's west side, and is a roughly north–south district centered at the junction of North Avenue (United States Route 1), Clinton Avenue, and Brooklawn Avenue (Connecticut Route 59).
+The Stratfield area is located on Bridgeport's west side, and is a roughly north–south district centered at the junction of North Avenue (Route 1), Clinton Avenue, and Brooklawn Avenue (Route 59).
 It extends eastward in several places, including a complete city block bounded by Clinton, North, Laurel, and Beechwood Avenues.
 The area is mostly residential, with only six churches as exceptions.
 The majority of homes were built here between 1880 and 1920, in popular revival styles of the period.
 Earlier buildings include a Federal period house that was given a Queen Anne makeover in the late 19th century, and two Italianate houses dating to the 1850s, when the area was divided into country estates.
 The area also has some of the city's oldest surviving early history, in a small park that was once the site of a colonial militia training ground.

 Bridgeport's economy grew rapidly in the second half of the 19th century, and earlier fashionable districts were overtaken by increasing urbanization.
 The Stratfield area was developed piecemeal by multiple developers, and was desirable for its balance between distance and proximity to the city's expanding urban core to the east.